mibrs/GPC5L08/README.md

   <img src="221129AbletonPlayground.png" alt="UI of Ableton Synths Playground"/>
 </a>

+##### The left column of the interface gives you plenty of possibilities:
+1. Record - You can record a clip of up to 60 seconds.
+2. Export - You can export your clip to a Digital Audio Workstation (DAW) to create your own multitrack song.
+3. Sequence - Choose on one of the sequences available (drop-down menu under "Sequence" and then change the settings in the other columns and see what happens
+4. Presets - The drop-down menu sets the synthesiser with many of the sounds/instruments introduced earlier in the course.
+5. Keyboard - You can also play notes (pitch) with the keyboard.
+You can only use either the keyboard or the sequencer.

+A synthesiser is a very powerful tool to create sounds.
+The Playground gives you audible and visible feedback on what you are doing.
+Pay attention to the pointers given, in particular the black points with the envelops.
+If a black point does not reach the end of the envelope, you should normally shorten the ADSR values.
+In order to understand what happens, first change one group of parameters and observe what happens.
+Next reset the values of the first group and proceed accordingly with all groups.
+In this way you get a better understanding on what heppens and can then afterwards truly synthesise your sounds.

 ## Further Materials
 - [Cycling'74 blog post about how to create the sound for the lightsaber](https://cycling74.com/forums/lightsaber-inspired-sound)